EatMoreOranges/Movie-Munchies/README.md

 - Data cleaning and EDA (exploratory  data analysis) on top rated movies

 ## Coming soon 🎬: (My questions than need answering)
 - If a clustering algorithm is given movie data, will it create genre groupings?
-If not...what did it cook up?👀
+If not...what will it cook up?👀
 - Can a model guess the movie genre from only the movie's poster? 🤔(Super excited to find out!)